xbcsmith/xzagentz/docs/explanation/development_standards.md

 git tag -a v1.2.3 -m "Descriptive message 1.2.3"
 ```

 where 1.2.3 is the semantic version.
-See the
-[GitHub Workflow](../how-to/github/github_workflow.md) for more specific steps.

 ## Commits